Fast Transport on Request: new alternative intercity transport

 Reliable, unconditional access to fast mobility

-• High driving frequencies, or quick service on req
+• High driving frequencies, or quick service on request

-• Stops on short distances from desired departure and arrival po
+• Stops on short distances from desired departure and arrival points

 • For individual traveller, no detours and no intermediate stops